wp-plugins/mendeleyplugin/readme.txt

 <li> then you are redirected to the Mendeley web site to authorize the request, and redirected back to the blog
 <li> now you can use shortcodes in your pages and blogs
 </ol>

-Thanks for major contributions to the code base to: Rhodri Cusack (Cambridge)
+Thanks for contributions to Rhodri Cusack and Matthias Budde.

 == Installation ==